4th in the North 2022

 Photo Courtesy of Norm Cooper

-In Blairsville, Independence Day Fireworks is on July 4that Meeks Park, beginning at around 9:30 pm.
+In Blairsville, Independence Day Fireworks is on July 4that Meeks Park, beginning at 5pm with vendors and ending with a fireworks show at dark.
 Or further north in Hiawassee you can catch a free concert by the Vintage Vixens and then a Fireworks show at the Georgia Mountain Fairgrounds.

 Bonus